 This handsome little town is awash with creativity - from the artists and musicians hard at work in their studios to the Arts and Music Festival held every year.
 The town also has a number of famous literary 'residents', including Sylvia Plath whose grave can be found on a medieval settlement in the hills above the town, and former Poet Laureate Ted Hughes whose birthplace can be found in the nearby village of Mytholmroyd

 Hebden Bridge's cobbled lanes quickly give way to glorious Yorkshire countryside.
 The nearby Hardcastle Crags, owned by the National Trust, are a must-visit - boasting a beautiful wooded valley complete with tumbling streams and a carpet of bluebells in the spring.
 Hebden Bridge is also Britain's first official 'Walkers are Welcome' town, with three easy to follow trails signposted from the town centre.

-The cobbled lanes of Hepstonstall, a weavers' village high up on the hills above Hebden Bridge, have remained unchanged for around 200 years.
-With just two pubs "The Cross" and "The White Lion", a small post office and very pleasant café offering lunches and teas, this tiny village is popular with walkers and is regarded as one of Yorkshire's best kept secrets.
+The cobbled lanes of Heptonstall, a weavers' village high up on the hills above Hebden Bridge, have remained unchanged for around 200 years.
+With two pubs "The Cross" and "The White Lion" and a small post office, this tiny village is popular with walkers and is regarded as one of Yorkshire's best kept secrets.
 Heptonstall churchyard must be one of the most fascinating in the country, containing two charming churches and reportedly the remains of over 100,000 people, with many bodies buried in the same graves.